albertyang82/data_engineering_assessment/section_3/readme.md

 	- Containerized processing code enables versioning and easy updates.
 	- AWS CodePipeline (CI/CD) → A fully managed service that automates continuous integration and continuous delivery, streamlining application and infrastructure updates.

-## C. AWS-managed services used in this solution.
+# D. AWS-managed services used in this solution

 **Amazon API Gateway**: A fully managed service that enables developers to create, publish, secure, and monitor APIs at any scale.
 **Apache Kafka**: A distributed streaming platform that allows real-time publishing, storing, and processing of high-throughput event and message streams.